 I remember playing this one in front of my parents on some car ride and I learned my lesson fairly quickly.
 Not one for the elder generation (big dosage of crudeness) but definitely one that will ooze out your own headphones with incredible finesse.
 I’d describe this one as herbaceous and piercing, similar to that of the famous New Zealand Sauvignon Blanc.
 Nelly’s laid-back charm paired with the rough lyrical agenda on this track puckers your lips like the high acidity of our own national grapes.
 You’ll be greedy for more.

 ‘E.I’ – The Syrah

 It’s southern drawl and influence of urban styles would make it a big-bodied, dry red that tends to shine its brightest on the opening palate.
-Nelly talks about his raunchy escapades with women (including yours), and he manages to display that he’s the King, but not in the kind of way Kanye does.
+Nelly talks about his raunchy escapades with women (including yours), and he manages to display that he’s the King.
 Nelly at this point was yet to genuinely become famous, so his boasting and brashness simply kind of says, you’ll know I’ll be the King by the end of this album.
 This song captures Nelly’s talent with velvety elegance, his swag completely taking over your own rhythmic intuition.
 I’ll let the video do the talking.
 Dare you not to move.

 ‘Ride Wit Me’ – The Pinot Noir